spences10/scottspence.com/posts/2022/03/02/make-a-contact-form-with-sveltekit-and-airtable/index.md

 isPrivate: true
 ---

-In this how to I'll be walking you through the process of creating a contact form in SvelteKit using Airtable for storing the submissions.
+In this how-to I'll be walking through the process of creating a contact form in SvelteKit using Airtable for storing the submissions with no additional dependencies.

-I got the inspiration for doing this when a saw a video on YouTube from WebJeda on [Sveltekit Contact Form using Google Forms].
+I got the inspiration for doing this when a saw a video on YouTube from WebJeda on [SvelteKit Contact Form using Google Forms].
 Sharath's video is great but I'm not a fan of using Google products so thought I'd try the same approach with Airtable.

-So, time for the standard preamble of the reasoning behind why a contact form on your site is a good thing; Having a contact form on your site is a great way to get people to get in touch with you.
+So, time for the standard preamble of the reasoning behind why a contact form on your site is a good thing; Having a contact form on your site is a great way to get people to get in touch with you whilst on your site (great explanation!
+Right? 😂).
 I'm not opposed to adding my email address to my website but some people prefer to contact you from the context of the site.

 Ok, preamble done let's get to the actual content!